Tag

 PIA really stands out when you get under the surface a little.
 Its desktop apps offer port forwarding – a relative rarity – and its kill switch is super reliable.

-Also, its proxy browser extensions are also very good, with updated tech that allows for faster browsing.
+Also, its proxy browser extensions are also very good, with updated that allows for faster browsing.
 For newbies and those looking for a simpler experience, though, this could very well be a little annoying or intimidating.

 It’s great for streaming, with access to Netflix, Disney+, Amazon Prime, and BBC iPlayer.
 I have expanded my streaming testing even further this time round, and as an improvement on last time, PIA was able to unblock every single service.